SerenityOS/serenity/Meta/Lagom/ReadMe.md

 clang emits different warnings than gcc, so you may have to remove `-Werror` in CMakeLists.txt and Meta/Lagom/CMakeLists.txt.

 Fuzzers work better if you give them a fuzz corpus, e.g. `Meta/Lagom/Fuzzers/FuzzBMP ../Base/res/html/misc/bmpsuite_files/rgba32-61754.bmp` Pay attention that LLVM also likes creating new files, don't blindly commit them (yet)!

+To run several fuzz jobs in parallel, pass `-jobs=24 -workers=24`.

+To get less log output, pass `-close_fd_mask=3` -- but that but hides assertion messages.
+Just `1` only closes stdout.
+It's good to move overzealous log output behind `FOO_DEBUG` macros.

 ### Analyzing a crash